 The District's funding for individual shelter programs is currently administered by a nonprofit, The Community Partnership for the Prevention of Homelessness ("The Partnership," sometimes also referred to as "TCP"), via a contract with the District's Department of Human Services ("DHS").
 DHS took direct control over the family shelter system in October 2016.
 All intake, outreach, preventive services, supportive services, shelter, transitional housing, and permanent supportive housing programs that receive local or federal funding via The Partnership or DHS are governed by a law called the Homeless Services Reform Act of 2005 ("HSRA"), DC Code 4-751.01 et seq.
 There are also regulations governing HSRA programs, which can be found at 29 DCMR § 2500 et seq.
-(Note: In December 2017, the DC Council passed the Homeless Services Reform Amendment Act of 2017, which changed several parts of the current HSRA.)
+(Note: Changes to the regulations governing HSRA programs are expected in 2020.
+Please discuss with your case counseling attorney to ensure you have the current laws.)

 The HSRA includes, among other things, eligibility and termination provisions, appeals processes, providers' standards, and client rights and responsibilities for all programs that fall within "the Continuum of Care," a term used to describe the range of services and programs offered by the District to persons who are homeless.
 In some programs, federal law adds another layer of eligibility and termination requirements.
 Also, in some cases (e.g., if the client has an agreement to pay rent), residents of continuum of care programs may be afforded additional protections by DC landlord and tenant law.
 Finally, residents have powerful protections and rights derived from local and federal anti-discrimination laws (for more information, please review Chapter S, which contains a detailed description of local and federal anti-discrimination laws and a discussion of what programs they govern.
-Please also review Chapter W for more information on discrimination based on criminal record).
+Please also review Chapter W for more information based on criminal record).
 The laws governing shelter and housing programs can be found at the end of this section.